felixknox/single.js/README.md

 ReadySetSingleApplication
 =========================

-A simple wrapper framework for single page applications that relies on a tree structure.
+A simple framework for single page applications.

-the JSON relies on this structure:
+The Framework relies on certain Object structure.

     {
     	sitetree